jacob-guerrero/odin-recipes/README.md

 # odin-recipes
-This is first Project "hand-made" by me from TOP!
+This is the first "hand-made" project from TOP made by me!
+I'm going to use basic tags to create an useful web page about recipes.
+Everything was made in HTML.